ceas-ambassadors/ceas-ambassadors-website/docs/dev-guide.md

 This database is wiped entirely clean at the start and end of every test - so don't use the same URL as your DEV_DB_URL unless you want that.
 #### DATABASE_URL
 This should hold production data.
 It uses this environment variable because it's what is used by the dokku plugin.
+### COOKIE_SECRET
+This is the secret used to secure session cookies.
+This should be a randomly generated password in production, but it can be anything in PROD.

 ## Tests
 There will be a comprehensive test suite for this codebase.
 To run tests, first configure the website using the above instructions - tests won't work until you've gotten the website to run yourself.
 Then, just run `npm test`.
 Our tests are written using [mocha](https://mochajs.org/) as the runner, and [supertest](https://github.com/visionmedia/supertest) as a method of mocking a user on the website.
 In combination, they allow us to test the endpoints as if a user was using them.
 Ideally, all behavior on the website will have a test.
 This way, if we break that behavior with a code change or upgrading npm modules breaks behavior, it will be easy to determine.